History of chess: Post-war era (1945 and later)

 After the death of Alekhine, a new World Champion was sought in a tournament of elite players ruled by FIDE, who have controlled the title since then, with a sole interruption.
 The winner of the 1948 tournament, Russian Mikhail Botvinnik, ushered in an era of Soviet dominance in the chess world.
-Until the end of the Soviet Union, there was only one non-Soviet champion, American Bobby Fischer (champion 1972–75).
+Until the end of the Soviet Union, there was only one non-Soviet champion, American Bobby Fischer (champion 1972–1975).

 In the previous informal system, the World Champion decided which challenger he would play for the title and the challenger was forced to seek sponsors for the match.
 FIDE set up a new system of qualifying tournaments and matches.
 The world's strongest players were seeded into "Interzonal tournaments", where they were joined by players who had qualified from "Zonal tournaments".
 The leading finishers in these Interzonals would go on the "Candidates" stage, which was initially a tournament, later a series of knock-out matches.
 The winner of the Candidates would then play the reigning champion for the title.
 A champion defeated in a match had a right to play a rematch a year later.
 This system worked on a three-year cycle.

 Botvinnik participated in championship matches over a period of fifteen years.
 He won the world championship tournament in 1948 and retained the title in tied matches in 1951 and 1954.
 In 1957, he lost to Vasily Smyslov, but regained the title in a rematch in 1958.
 In 1960, he lost the title to the Latvian prodigy Mikhail Tal, an accomplished tactician and attacking player.
 Botvinnik again regained the title in a rematch in 1961.

-Following the 1961 event, FIDE abolished the automatic right of a deposed champion to a rematch, and the next champion, Armenian Tigran Petrosian, a genius of defense and strong positional player, was able to hold the title for two cycles, 1963–69.
-His successor, Boris Spassky from Russia (1969–72), was a player able to win in both positional and sharp tactical style.
+Following the 1961 event, FIDE abolished the automatic right of a deposed champion to a rematch, and the next champion, Armenian Tigran Petrosian, a genius of defense and strong positional player, was able to hold the title for two cycles, 1963–1969.
+His successor, Boris Spassky from Russia (1969–1972), was a player able to win in both positional and sharp tactical style.

+The next championship saw the first non-Soviet challenger since World War II, Bobby Fischer, who defeated his Candidates opponents by unheard-of margins and won the world championship match.